AndersB3333/school_projects/regression_demos/README.md

 to Sci-Kit-Leanrs program, with some exceptions such as optimize method is being used instead of fit method that sklearn has.

-Much credit should also be delegated to Ole Anders Bolle, and Duc Binh Minh.
+This was a group project which consisted of Ole Anders Bolle, Duc Binh Minh, and myself.